sambooze1/Staffing-Optimizer/README.md

-# Line Balancing Optimization Tool (Operator Allocation)
+# Line Balancing Optimization Tool (Gurobi Optimization)

 This Gurobi model solves a classic IE problem:
 **How do you assign a fixed number of operators across sequential workstations with different task times to maximize throughput?**